tttapa/py-build-cmake/docs/Editable-install.md

 The Wheel package format does not support symbolic links, so only a `.pth` file is included in the Wheel, and the actual files and symlinks are copied to a hidden folder in the project's source directory, [as proposed by PEP 660](https://peps.python.org/pep-0660/#what-to-put-in-the-wheel).

+Note that any binaries installed into `my_package-1.2.3.data/scripts` will not be in the path, since they are installed in the `.py-build-cmake_cache/editable` folder, not in `site-packages/bin` or `site-packages/Scripts`.

 # Build hooks